 Why Is This Certification Important?

-Tripwire Enterprise v126.96.36.199 is one of eight certified products listed in Common Criteria’s “Detection Devices and Systems” category.
-(Two other Tripwire products, Tripwire IP360 Version 9.0.1 and Tripwire Enterprise Version 8.4.1, also hold spots on that list.)
+Tripwire Enterprise v8.9.1 is one of nine certified products listed in Common Criteria’s “Detection Devices and Systems” category.
+(Also sharing a spot in this list is Tripwire IP360 v9.0.1)

 Achieving the most current Common Criteria certification illustrates Tripwire’s continuing commitment to meet increasingly stringent U.S. national and international security standards and is assurance that we’re bringing the most secure products to market.